philc/book-notes/principles - ray dalio.md

       be brought to bear."
 * Intro to work principles (chap 23)
   * Write out concrete values of what the org is about, and the rationale for each, before hiring others, and ensure they align with what the org stands for.
-It's how you can ensure hte people will want to be together long-term.
+It's how you can ensure the people will want to be together long-term.
   * Mental model of a machine operator
     * The operator looks down on the machine from a higher level, and repeatedly assesses whether the outcomes